 Comfort Measures: Throughout your pregnancy you’ve learned a variety of coping techniques and with my help you’ll be able to practice these with at home and hone in on which methods you prefer best so you can have the confidence and comfort leading into your labor.

-Continuous Support During Labor and Delivery: Unlike other care providers, I will be with you from the very moment you think you feel a contraction to when you hold your baby for the first time.
+Continuous Support During Labor and Delivery: Unlike other care providers, I will be with you from the very moment you think you feel those early signs to when you hold your baby for the first time.

 Understanding the Physiology of Childbirth: Each stage of labor will present itself through the mother’s emotional, physical and mental state.
 Through these displays, I’ll be able to guide you through the birth process, reassure you of your progress and integrate the comfort measures you requested for your birth experience.